carlomilanesi/measures-rs/docs/Tutorial.md

 And it contains the word `Unsigned` because its values are constrained to be non-negative numbers.

 Another common convention to represent directions is to use the range from -180 to +180 degrees.
-For example, it is the one used to represent geographical coordinates.
+For example, it is the one used to represent geographical coordinates (latitude and longitude).

 Here is an example using such a type:
 ```rust